Hiking the Hveragerdi Trail in Winter

 Luckily enough, I wasn’t going in completely blind.
 A particularly warm and talkative car rental agent, along with a steely-faced tourist information point assistant, gave me some helpful pieces of advice:

 Don’t head out too late.
-The sun sets early and you don’t want to walk back in the dark.
+The sun sets early in the winter (around 3pm) and you don’t want to walk back in the dark.
 People can take the hiking trail at night but need to use special equipment, such as those helmets with headlights.

 Check with the locals in Hveragerdi to make sure the conditions are okay before you start.

 Make sure you have the right equipment.
 Wear the right shoes and attach crampons over them.

 Use your common sense.
 Some hikers have said they had to crawl on all fours to get across at some points.
 If you can’t walk it, don’t crawl it.